UPDATE COMING SOON

 The US release of the single was eventually withdrawn because Epic came to the conclusion that an extended release with more tracks would make more sense commercially.

 It was decided to put out the six-track 12" EP "New Toy" with recordings from the "No Man's Land" sessions: "New Toy", "Savages", "Special Star", "Never Never Land", "Cat's Away", "Details".
-The EP was released in July 1981 (see albums discography).
+The EP was released in America in July 1981 (see albums discography).
+It also came out in Canada, and in Australia later in 1981.

-(The Japanese six-track 12" EP "New Toy" (released in spring 1981) and two other 12" EP releases of the same title are NOT releated to the actual "New Toy" EP.
+(The Japanese six-track 12" EP "New Toy" (released in spring 1981) and two other 12" EP releases of the same title (released in Australia in spring 1981, and in France in late 1982/early 1983) are NOT releated to the actual "New Toy" EP.
 Also, these three releases are unrelated to one another.
 See specifications at singles discography.)

-The release of the "New Toy" EP in America made room for more tracks on the upcoming album itself.
-North America was an important market for the album, so obviously it would not make sense to release an album with mostly the same songs that were already available there on the EP.
+The release of the "New Toy" EP made room for more tracks on the upcoming album itself.
+Obviously it would not make sense to release an album with mostly the same songs that were already available on the EP.

 The songs that would be released on the "New Toy" EP, plus "Faces", "Walking Low", "Blue" (which became a single b-side), and "Savages" (the album version has the same backing track as the EP version) have been recorded during the initial album sessions at Sound-Suite Studios (late 1980, perhaps continuing into early 1981).